-Through one-on-one meetings, our trained faculty coaches work with students to establish academic goals.
-They help develop the strategies, utilize the skills, and establish and maintain the systems, structures, and routines that can support a student in meeting those goals.
-Coaching is student-driven, based on each student's definition of academic success.
-Coaches serve as facilitators for that success—asking questions that allow students' to draw upon their own self-understanding and resourcefulness to create systems that will work for them, as individuals.
+Through individual meetings, our trained faculty coaches work with students to establish academic goals as they engage in a process of experimentation and practice.
+Coaching is student-driven, based on each student’s definition of academic success.
+Coaches serve as facilitators for that success – supporting students to draw upon their own self-understanding and resourcefulness to create systems that will work for them, as individuals.
+Coaches encourage progress and attainment of goals.
+Depending upon individual needs, coaches may also provide education about executive function and ADHD.

-Students come to Coaching Services for support with:
+Students come to Coaching Services for support with self-management related skills including the following:

 - Planning and prioritizing